OFFICIAL WEB SITE

 While no known supporting written census documentation, Anna City Business Directory, Anna Pottery log registries, or any historical biography exists, one most significant newspaper article proves Bachley factually worked at the Anna Pottery.
 Very meaningful details have surfaced through the exhaustive archival research of Brock Buckner, determining Jacob Bachley worked for the Kirkpatrick Brothers pottery operation in and around 1875.

-PLEASE SEE FULL ARTICLE AND DETAILS BY PRESSING THIS RED BUTTON:
+PLEASE SEE FULL ARTICLE AND DETAILS BY PRESSING THESE BUTTONS:

 N. D., Nathan Davis purchased the Kirkpatrick Pottery and resumed the operation.